Caring and connection

 You will be able to see, hear, and chat with us using this link.
 We want these sessions to be as interactive as possible, so please read the housekeeping and ground rules (PDF) and feel free to use the YouTube chat feature to engage.

 - Monday: Mini Mindfulness (5-20 minute archived sessions)

-- Wednesday: Mindfulness Tips for Parents, Caregivers, and Educators
+- Wednesday: Mindfulness and My Career Path

 For a full list of session topics, descriptions and links, please click here.